neonidian/selenium-java-bdd-tests/README.md

-# Mitigram Website Testing Using Java, Selenium and BDD
+# Selenium with Java and BDD on Mitigram website
 Mitigram is a digital platform for trade financing.
 More info at https://mitigram.com/

 ## Overview